Quick… tell me a better way to completely transform your look than with a fresh new hairstyle.

 5. Bobby Pin Hairstyles

-I don’t know about you, but my husband always points out how he can find bobby pins in every corner of the house.
-I mean, you can pretty much use them for anything.
+I don’t know about you, but I can pretty much find bobby pins in every corner of the house.
+I mean, you can use them for anything.
 They keep the loose hair in place, they pump up parts of hair that you want to be pumped up…

 But nowadays, people are getting creative with them.
 To follow the trend, use your bobby pins to make designs in your hair.
 Triangles and crisscrosses are amongst the more popular variations.